 In addition, the National Institute for Communicable Diseases issues regular updates on new cases here.

-COVID-19 shutdown and South African SMEs: Impact on trading
+COVID-19 Lock down levels and South African SMEs: Impact on trading

 “In each instance, specific and stringent safety requirements have been agreed on and will need to be put in place before a business can re-open, and protocols will need to be strictly adhered to for businesses to remain open,” said Ramaphosa.

-The government would announce more detail on the re-opening of these businesses.
+The government will announce more detail on the re-opening of these businesses.

 If your SME falls into this category, you need to apply for an essential services certificate from the Companies and Intellectual Property Commission.
 You can apply for a certificate from CIPC’s Bizportal website here.